ameli/imate/docs/source/index.rst

 .. line-block::

     :sup:`1.
 Wheels for PyPy are exclusively available for installation through pip and cannot be installed using conda.` :sup:`2.
-For MacOS, Python wheels for GPU are not provided due to MacOS's lack of support for NVIDIA CUDA, as MacOS does not natively support NVIDIA GPUs required for CUDA.`
+Wheels on MacOS do not support GPU as MacOS does not natively support NVIDIA GPUs.` :sup:`3.
-    :sup:`3.
 Wheels for Windows on ARM-64 architecture are exclusively available for installation through pip and cannot be installed using conda.`

 Install